 Forbes indulging in late-night might lead to heart disease and diabetes.
 It might not be connected to what we eat, but when we eat.

-You should bear in mind that our internal clocks are set to the cycle of day to night, and they dictate when we eat and sleep.
-If you disrupt this pattern that might influence your triglyceride levels also known as fat blood levels.
+Bear in mind that our internal clocks are set to the cycle of day to night, and they dictate when we eat and sleep.
+If we disrupt this pattern that might influence our triglyceride levels also known as fat blood levels.

-You should know that high triglycerides do not cause diabetes.
-But, high triglycerides is a sign that your system does not work properly.
+High triglycerides do not cause diabetes.
+But, high triglycerides are a sign that our system does not work properly.
 As a matter of fact, high triglycerides might be a sign of insulin resistance.

-In case you had your dinner and you are still hungry make sure to opt for the better snacks.
+In case one’s had their dinner and they are still hungry they must make sure to opt for the better snacks.

 Those snacks are:

-Also, another thing you can do is swap the snack for one small hard candy of a piece of gum.
-The snacks above mentioned have few calories and carbs, and that is why you need to opt for them since they won’t lead to elevated blood glucose or weight gain.
+Also, another thing we can do is swap the snack for one small hard candy or a piece of gum.
+The snacks above mentioned have few calories and carbs, and that is why we need to opt for them since they won’t lead to elevated blood glucose or weight gain.

-She or he might recommend adjusting the dose of your drugs in order to prevent the need to have snacks late at night.
+She or he might recommend adjusting the dose of our drugs in order to prevent the need to have snacks late at night.